Settings dialogue#

 • Show/hide Status info panel

-• The way current location displays (show current location, show marker, how marker & accuracy radius)
+• The way current location is displayed (show current location, show marker, how marker & accuracy radius)

 • Show mini compass

-• Do not turn off the screen when map displays - works only on the map screen
+• Keep map screen on - works only on the map screen

 • Show scale ruler